Updated 15/11/2024

 Setting up a parrot cage is one of the most important aspects to parrot care - it’s where they’ll be spending the majority of their time, so its quality will massively affect their wellbeing.
 Take a look below for tips on building the ideal habitat for the parrot in your life.

-• Ensure it’s big enough.
-Your parrot’s cage needs to be big enough for your house parrot to spread their wings, play, eat, poop and move around freely.
+- Ensure it’s big enough.
+Your parrot’s cage needs to be big enough for your house parrot to spread their wings fully without touching the sides of the cage, and have space to play, eat, poop and move around freely.

-• Air flow.
-Make sure your parrot has access to fresh air, so open a window and use a fan to keep the air moving in your house parrot’s habitat.
+- Air flow.
+Parrots are sensitive to smells and fumes, so make sure your parrot has access to fresh air.
+You could open a window and use a fan to keep the air moving in your house parrot’s habitat.
+However, avoid draughts, which can affect the ambient temperature.

 Grooming your parrot